 Because of the catastrophic dislocations of Europe in the 1930s, the main focus of the logical empiricism moved from central Europe to America by the close of that decade.
 Erkenntnis, the main journal of the movement, which had been edited by Reichenbach and Carnap, ceased publication by 1940.
 In 1930 Feigl moved to the U.S., and Carnap moved to Chicago in 1936.
 Hempel came to Chicago and Menger to Notre Dame in 1937.
 The ensuing years witnessed a massive exodus to America from central Europe.
 Reichenbach arrived in the U.S. in 1938 after five years in Turkey.
 Also in 1938 Gustav Bergmann and Philipp Frank emigrated.
 Edgar Zilsel came in 1939.
 Alfred Tarski was on a visit to the U.S. when Poland was invaded in 1939, and so he stayed.
 And by 1940 Richard von Mises was also in America.

-Once in the U.S., these exiles were joined by the Americans Nelson Goodman, Charles Morris, W.V.
-Quine, Ernest Nagel, and, after the war, by Reichenbach's UCLA students Hilary Putnam and Wesley Salmon.
+In the U.S., these exiles were joined by the Americans Nelson Goodman, Charles Morris, W.V.
+Quine, Ernest Nagel, and, after the war, by Reichenbach’s UCLA students Hilary Putnam and Wesley Salmon.
 Adolf Grünbaum can also be considered as clearly in the Reichenbach lineage.
 And Wilfrid Sellars was, in his early years, a close associate of Feigl.
 The American incarnation of the logical empiricist movement enjoyed generally good relations with the American pragmatists, not only because many of the logical empiricists had a strong pragmatist component to their philosophy, but also because the pragmatists and logical empiricists shared a common concern for empirical methodology in the service of social reform.
 Institutionally, the movement was represented in most major American universities, and such journals as Philosophy of Science (with Carnap and Feigl on the Editorial Board and Reichenbach and Schlick on the Advisory Board) and Philosophical Studies (founded and edited for many years by Feigl and Sellars) provided ample outlet for their publications.
 In addition, the Inter-Scientific Discussion Group was founded by Philipp Frank at Harvard.
 That grew into the Institute for the Unity of Science, called by some the Vienna Circle in exile.
 Meanwhile in Chicago the Encyclopedia of Unified Science was established with Neurath, Carnap, and Morris as its editors.

 But even from late 30s onward the movement was hardly limited to America.
 Ayer remained in England.
 Wittgenstein returned to Cambridge in 1929, but with regular visits to Vienna, including those on which he discussed issues surrounding a strong version of verificationism with Schlick and Waismann.
 Popper fled to New Zealand in 1937, and in 1946 moved to the London School of Economics.
 Neurath fled from Vienna to the Hague and then again in 1940 to England, where he remained till his death in 1945.
 Friedrich Waismann went to England in 1937.
-In 1939 Rose Rand, a less well-known member of the Vienna Circle, fled to England and then in 1954 emigrated once more to the U.S. In addition there were like-minded thinkers in Scandinavia (such as Jørgen Jørgensen, Eino Kaila, and Arne Naess) and as far away as Argentina (H.A.
+In 1939 Rose Rand, a less well-known member of the Vienna Circle, fled to England and then in 1954 emigrated once more to the U.S. There were like-minded thinkers in Scandinavia (such as Jørgen Jørgensen, Eino Kaila, and Arne Naess) and as far away as Argentina (H.A.
 Lindemann) and China (Tscha Hung).

 It is impossible to say when logical empiricism ceased to be sufficiently cohesive to be identifiable as a continuing movement.
-Certainly by 1960 a great many philosophers, including many that had earlier clearly been part of the movement, were identifying themselves in opposition to what they took to be logical empiricism.
+Certainly by 1960 a great many philosophers, including many who had earlier clearly been part of the movement, were identifying themselves in opposition to what they took to be logical empiricism.
 And some members simply changed their minds or pursued different projects.
 Logical empiricism probably never commanded the assent of the majority of philosophers in either Europe or America, and by 1970 the movement was pretty clearly over—though with lasting influence whether recognized or not.
 In the 1980s there was a resurgence of historical interest in logical empiricism.
 That historical interest continues to clear away many of the caricatures and misconceptions about the logical empiricists.
 Among the major results of this work is the recognition of the tremendous variety and subtlety of views represented within the movement and the fact that many of the arguments later deployed by critics of logical empiricism had been pioneered by the logical empiricists themselves.

 Given the emphasis on science and its technical apparatus, social renewal, clarity and rationality of belief, functionality, and above all the palpable sense of doing philosophy in an importantly new way, it is reasonable to associate logical empiricism with other forms of European modernism in the 1920s and 30s, such as Neue Sachlichkeit in art and the Bauhaus in architecture and design, and with mid-century modernism as well as with political liberalism, from the New Deal to the Great Society in the United States.
 There have been recognizably modernist developments in various fields including philosophy for centuries.